MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 - the workspace of the notebook, if no Lakehouse is attached.

 Microsoft Fabric exposes all tables from all Power BI datasets in the workspace as Spark tables.
-All Spark SQL commands can be executed in Python, R and Scala.
+All Spark SQL commands can be executed in Python, R, and Scala.
 The Semantic Link Spark native connector supports push-down of Spark predicates to the Power BI engine.

 > [!TIP]
 > Since Power BI tables and measures are exposed as regular Spark tables, they can be joined with other Spark data sources in a single query.